Best Hikes in Mammoth Lakes California – Mammoth Lakes Hikes

 The trail to lake Agnew has some steep drop offs, and during the winter season can be very difficult to pass due to snow.
 Even with our visit in mid May, there were two snow crossings that dropped about 50 feet to the one side.
 The picture above shows Agnew Lake below, as we work our way to Thousand Islands Trail.

-The Best Hikes in Mammoth Lakes (Difficult) – Thousand Islands / Duck Pass
+(Difficult) – Thousand Islands / Duck Pass

 If you are looking to backpack in Mammoth Lakes or want to endure a tough long day hike (like we did) Thousand Islands is the best hike in the area.
 The trail is 14.5 miles long with 3,900 feet of elevation gain, which eventually leads to Thousand Islands Lake located right on the Pacific Crest Trail.
 The trail passes so many different landscapes and lakes.
 The Thousand Islands area was truly incredible, but the hike itself was just a fun.